-Management shall establish which Space Data Link Protocol is to be used to transfer encapsulated protocol data units.
+establish which Space Data Link Protocol is to be used to transfer encapsulated protocol data units.

-2.2 FEATURES OF ENCAPSULATION PACKET SERVICE PROTOCOL
+2.2 FEATURES OF ENCAPSULATION PACKET PROTOCOL

-The Encapsulation Service EPP transfers a sequence of variable-length, delimited, octelaligned protocol data units within the data field of a Space Data Link Protocol over a space link.
-A user of this service protocol is a protocol entity that sends or receives protocol data units that do not have an authorized PVN.
-The format and content of data units transferred with this service are unknown to the service provider.
+The EPP transfers a sequence of variable-length, delimited, octet-aligned protocol data units within the data field of a Space Data Link Protocol over a space link.
+A user of this protocol is a protocol entity that sends or receives protocol data units that do not have an authorized PVN.

-A data unit supplied by the protocol service user is encapsulated unchanged into a Space Packet or an Encapsulation Packet and no more thanone and only one data unit is encapsulated into a single packet.
-An implementation is conformant if it implements either the Space Packet or the Encapsulation Packet; i.e., both are not required.
+A data unit supplied by the protocol user is encapsulated unchanged into an Encapsulation Packet and one and only one data unit is encapsulated into a single packet.

-The service-protocol permits a data unit to be of any length which is an integral number of octets, and which is subject to the maximum and minimum sizes established by the project organization.
-Although the maximum length of a data unit that can be accommodated by an encapsulating Encapsulation Ppacket is 65,536 octets (if the Space Packet is used) of 4,294,967,287 octets (if the Encapsulation Packet is used), individual project organizations may establish the maximum and minimum sizes for the encapsulated data unit.
+The protocol permits a data unit to be of any length which is an integral number of octets, and which is subject to the maximum and minimum sizes established by the project organization.
+Although the maximum length of a data unit that can be accommodated by an Encapsulation Packet is 4,294,967,287 octets, individual project organizations may establish the maximum and minimum sizes for the encapsulated data unit.

-The point at which an instance of this service protocol is provided to a user is called a Service Access Point (SAP) (reference [6]).
+The point at which an instance of this protocol is provided to a user is called a Service Access Point (SAP) (reference [6]).
 Data units submitted to a SAP are processed in the order of submission.
 No processing order is maintained for data units submitted to different SAPs.